codewithlavi/AI_programming_in_5G_enviroment/README.md

-# A.I.
-Training
+# A.I. programming and training
-entrenamiento de Inteligencia Artificial en entornos 5G
+#Inteligencia Artificial en entornos 5G